 4:30 PM We fell into a very deep sleep.
 The ordeal was finally done.

 7:00 PM The Bardonecchia church bells tolled waking us up in time for dinner.
 One episode of ‘The Bank Heist’ later and we fell right back asleep until 12:30 PM the next day.

-With my Sister in Michigan, Mom in Florida and Dad in Ohio, leaving America during COVID-19 was extremely hard for me.
+With my Sister in Michigan, Mom in Florida, and Dad in Ohio, leaving America during COVID-19 was extremely hard for me.
 No matter where I am in the world, I’m always missing someone I love.
 I broke down and cried openly when my Mom drove away from the airport in Orlando.
 We’d had an entire month together but we’re all numb and coping right now with so much loss in the world.
 While we all have more free time, making it productive, quality time feels daunting.

-My comfort is two fold.
+My comfort is twofold.

 One, Paolo will soon get real-time with his parents and despite coming all the way here he promised me something important.
 No matter what, if my family needs me, just like we found our way here, we’ll find our way back to America.
 I believe him, after all, he did get us to Italy during COVID-19 lockdowns.

 Two, despite having lost our income due to COVID-19 and winding up nomadic from an ill-timed move, we have our health, hopes, and dreams and that’s something to be grateful for.
 That and all the help we received along the way.
 I have long been more willing to give than to take help.
 Paolo is the same.
-It’s never been about pride, rather feeling there is not enough help to go around.
+It’s never been about pride, but rather feeling there is not enough help to go around.
 Surely someone else needs it more than us.

-Along this journey our neighbors, friends, government, and most of all our parents and even their friends have helped us.
+Along this journey, our neighbors, friends, government, and most of all our parents and even their friends have helped us.
 If there’s one good thing to come out of all this, perhaps it will be knowing there are people all around us ready to help.
 Even when we don’t think we need it.
 Maybe now we’ll slow down more often to see and be open to it.